iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ### Django's ORM

-Django has an ORM, similar to Active Record in Rails and Mongoose in Express.
+Django has an ORM, similar to Mongoose in Express.
 Let's look at a few queries.

 ```python
 # Select all of the artist objects in the database